yuvraj1321/Postgres-DB-Backup-Automation-Using-Python/README.md

 Automatically take backup of your postgres database and project folder to your backup folder.

-# if get "pg dump" not found error
+# if you get "pg dump" not found error
 Copy your Postgres bin folder Path > Go to "Environment Variable" > Open "System Variables" > Open "Path" > Paste path and save it > Restart Pc.

 # requirements